Comrie History, Family Crest & Coats of Arms

 - Tom Comrie, aged 25, who landed in America from Coatbridge, in 1905

-- William Comrie, aged 30, who emigrated to America from Alva, in 1907
+- William Comrie, aged 30, who immigrated to America from Alva, in 1907

 - Margt.
-Comrie, aged 28, who emigrated to the United States from Kirkintellock, Scotland, in 1912
+Comrie, aged 28, who immigrated to the United States from Kirkintellock, Scotland, in 1912

 - Mary Comrie, aged 60, who landed in America from Blairgouie, Scotland, in 1912